stbere/credit-risk-classification/report-template.md

 ## Summary

-Summarize the results of the machine learning models, and include a recommendation on the model to use, if any.
-For example:
-* Which one seems to perform best?
+Which one seems to perform best?
 How do you know it performs best?
 * Model 2 seems best, but they both display high accuracy and precision so you can't really go wrong with either model of your choosing.
 For myself as an example, I would be using both models in this case to create a diversified set of results.